scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### The Control-Plane PKI (CP-PKI)

 Trust within each isolation domain is anchored in the trust root configuration (TRC) file.
 Each TRC contains a collection of signed root certificates, which are used to sign CA certificates, which are in turn used to sign AS certificates.
 The TRC also includes ISD-policies that specify, for example, the TRC's usage, validity, and future updates.
 TRCs are the main components of the CP-PKI.
+COMMENT: are TRC the **main** component?
+Configuration-wise yes, but the overall PKI has more components (certificate service, HSMs, ... ).
+I'd  suggest replacing "the main" with "a fundamental"

 The initial TRC in an ISD is called the **base TRC**.
 This base TRC constitutes the ISD's trust anchor.
 It is signed during a signing ceremony and then distributed throughout the ISD.
 All entities within the ISD obtain the initial TRC with an offline mechanism such as a USB flash drive provided by the ISP, or with an online mechanism that relies on a trust-on-first-use (TOFU) approach.
 However, all updates to the base TRCs are performed in a straightforward process that does not require any manual or out-of-band action (such as a software update), see [TRC Update and Verification](#update).
+COMMENT: "the ISP" seems a bit out of the blue here, as we are not really talking about any ISP.
+I'd rephrase it with something like "a trusted AS"

 {{chain}} shows the TRC trust chain and associated certificates.
 TRC 1 is the base TRC, and TRC 2 and 3 constitute updates to this base TRC.
 TRC 2 must be verified using the voting certificates in TRC 1.
 Control-plane (CP) root certificates are used to verify other CP certificates (which are in turn used to verify path-segment construction beacons PCBs).